 Mel holds an MA in Voice Studies from the Royal Central School of Speech and Drama.
-She trained as an actress at Queen Margaret College, Edinburgh and gained a Postgraduate Certificate of Education from Moray House Institute, is a Fellow of the Higher Education Authority and an accredited teacher of Nadine George Voice Work.
+She trained as an actress at Queen Margaret College, Edinburgh, gained a Postgraduate Certificate of Education from Moray House Institute, is a Fellow of the Higher Education Authority and an accredited teacher of Nadine George Voice Work.

-Mel has previously taught at a number of leading drama schools and training centres including, the Royal Central School of Speech and Drama, the Academy of Live and Recorded Arts (A.L.R.A), Cygnet Training Theatre (Exeter), Identity School of Acting (London), Caravanserai Actor’s Studio (London), The Centre (Woolwich), CPA Studios (Romford), King’s College London, King Street College Shepherd’s Bush, The London School of English, Edinburgh Lyceum Youth Theatre, The Millennium Dance Centre (London), WHALE Arts Centre (Edinburgh) and at the I.S.T.A summer workshop 2013.
+She has taught at a number of leading drama schools and training centres including, the Royal Central School of Speech and Drama, the Academy of Live and Recorded Arts (A.L.R.A), Cygnet Training Theatre (Exeter), Identity School of Acting (London), Caravanserai Actor’s Studio (London), The Centre (Woolwich), CPA Studios (Romford), King’s College London, King Street College Shepherd’s Bush, The London School of English, Edinburgh Lyceum Youth Theatre, The Millennium Dance Centre and WHALE Arts Centre.

-Mel has worked with many leading voice practitioners including Cicely Berry, Barbara Houseman, Kristin Linklater, Christina Shewell, Frankie Armstrong, Catherine Fitzmaurice, Vayu Naidu and Jacquie Crago.
+Mel has worked with many leading voice practitioners including Cicely Berry, Barbara Houseman, Kristin Linklater, Christina Shewell, Frankie Armstrong, Vayu Naidu, Jacquie Crago, Ros Steen and Nadine George.

-Her recent production work has included Two Noble Kinsmen & The Two Gentlemen of Verona (Teatru Salesjan, Malta) Polly March, Pride and Prejudice (sort of*) (Edinburgh Lyceum) Paul Brotherston, All the Time in the World & Sheep (Tron Theatre) Martin O’Connor, 13 Emancipation Acts (Glasgow Life/Merchant City) Alan McKendrick, Under Milk Wood (Tron Theatre) Gareth Nicholls, I Promise I Shall Not Play Billiards (Tightlaced Theatre) Jen McGregor and Touched (Cygnet Training Theatre) Amanda Knott and numerous productions for The Royal Conservatoire of Scotland.
+Her recent production work has included Two Noble Kinsmen & The Two Gentlemen of Verona (Teatru Salesjan, Malta) Polly March, Pride and Prejudice (sort of*) (Edinburgh Lyceum) Paul Brotherston, All the Time in the World & Sheep (Tron Theatre) Martin O’Connor, Emancipation Acts (Glasgow Life/Merchant City) Alan McKendrick, Under Milk Wood (Tron Theatre) Gareth Nicholls, I Promise I Shall Not Play Billiards (Tightlaced Theatre) Jen McGregor, Touched (Cygnet Training Theatre) Amanda Knott and numerous productions for The Royal Conservatoire of Scotland.

-Mel’s research work has included an investigation into vocal fatigue with classroom teachers.
-She has also examined pedagogical styles in the search for a ‘free and embodied voice’.
-Mel was research assistant to Professor Ros Steen on Earthing the Electric in collaboration with The National Theatre of Scotland and The Centre for Voice in Performance.
+Research interests have included an investigation into vocal fatigue with classroom teachers and pedagogical styles in the search for a ‘free and embodied voice’.
+In 2011 she was research assistant to Professor Ros Steen on Earthing the Electric in collaboration with The National Theatre of Scotland and The Centre for Voice in Performance.